fairsilas/South-China-Sea-Game/Outline.md

 [^3]: The pirate confederacy had established a structured protection racket.
 Even salt traders employed by the Qing state were compelled to purchase "safe conduct passes" at a cost of 200 Spanish silver dollars per vessel.
 These passes were obtainable at ports situated in significant trading hubs and villages, frequently in proximity to prominent political centers.
 This situation highlights the pervasive corruption within Qing officials and the considerable influence wielded by the confederacy.
 (Antony page 38 full Citation needed)

 ### Naval Combat
 - engage in naval combat that faithfully mirrors the realities of the 18th century South China Sea.
-You'll take control of your ship, utilizing a top-down view and steering with WASD keys or arrow keys, complemented by precise mouse control.
+You'll take control of your ship, utilizing a top-down view and steering with WASD keys or arrow keys.
+Most of the controls will be point and click so a mouse is recommended for gameplay.

 - One such weapon is the 'wallpiece,' a swiveling cannon mounted to maximize its range of motion.
 Typically used at close range, these swivel guns allowed for formidable firepower in naval encounters[^2].
 Another weapon featured is the 'fowling piece,' originally designed for bird hunting.
 With barrels reaching up to six feet for maximum accuracy, these long shotguns were adapted for warfare and wielded by the Chinese military and pirates alike[^3].